 2. Required 2nd read-SELECT ONE--read and annotate.
-Complete a SOAPStone and essay for this reading.
+Complete a SOAPStone.
+Expect to complete a typed, formal essay during the 1st semester.

 Barry, Dave.
 I'm Not Taking This Sitting Down-One of the Pulitzer prize-winning humorists best collections.
 Barry writes about what irritates him in today's culture-slow drivers, people who work in their bathrobes, low-flow toilets-lots of things!
 Definitely light weight, but hilarious.